 Have you ever heard about Arabian nights?
-You know when you’re in the middle of the dessert, sitting comfortably in a tent beneath the stars.
+You know when you’re in the middle of the desert, sitting comfortably in a tent beneath the stars.
 You’re surrounded by your friends or sometimes complete strangers under the star-studded blanket that is the sky.
 These magical nights and safaris are some of the enchanting destinations these Arab Asian Countries can offer you.

 The Arab Asian countries are considered a part of the greater Middle East!
 Since the entire region of the Middle East comprises several other regions.
-These being the Arabian Peninsula, the Levant, the Sinai Peninsula, the Island of Cyprus, Mesopotamia, Anatolia, Iran and Transcaucasia.
-In this article, we’re concentrating on the Arab Asian countries.
+These are the Arabian Peninsula, the Levant, the Sinai Peninsula, the Island of Cyprus, Mesopotamia, Anatolia, Iran and Transcaucasia.
+In this article, we’re concentrating on Arab Asian countries.

 There are 13 Arab Asian Countries in the Western Asia region.
 Seven of these countries are located in the Arabian Peninsula; Bahrain, Kuwait, Oman, Qatar, United Arab Emirates, Saudi Arabia and Yemen.
-The remaining Arab Asian countries are: Iraq, Jordan, Lebanon and Syria.
+The remaining Arab Asian countries are Iraq, Jordan, Lebanon and Syria.

 Officially known as the Kingdom of Bahrain, this country is the third smallest country in Arab Asian countries.
 Bahrain has been famous since Antiquity for the pearly beauties that were considered the best in the 19th century.
-The ancient Dilmun Civilization is said to have been centered in Bahrain.
+The ancient Dilmun Civilization is said to have been centred in Bahrain.

 Located in the Persian Gulf, Bahrain is an island nation that consists of an archipelago that consists of 83 islands, 50 of them are natural islands while the remaining 33 are artificial islands.
-The island is located between the Qatari Peninsula and the north eastern coast of Saudi Arabia.
+The island is located between the Qatari Peninsula and the northeastern coast of Saudi Arabia.
 The largest city in Bahrain is Manama which is also the capital of the kingdom.

 Bahrain is surprisingly full of tourist attractions and is gradually gaining world recognition for the treasures it holds.
-A combination of modern Arab culture and architectural and archeological legacy of more than 5,000 years awaits you when you visit.
+A combination of modern Arab culture and architectural and archaeological legacy of more than 5,000 years awaits you when you visit.
 Some of the popular tourist activities in the country are bird watching, scuba diving and horse riding mainly in the Hawar Islands.